Aging — the primary contributor to degenerative joint disease

 If you have been attempting conservative treatments without experiencing the results you were hoping for, contact Laser Spine Institute today to discuss the minimally invasive spine surgery options we offer for spinal degenerative joint disease.
 Our procedures are a safer and effective alternative to traditional open neck or back surgery, offering our patients less risk of complication and a shorter recovery time.^

-Contact our dedicated team of Spine Care Consultants today for a no-cost MRI review* that can help you find out if you are a candidate for one of our procedures.
+Contact our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review* that can help you find out if you are a candidate for one of our procedures.